department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/conversation-guide.md

 ## Intro - 3 minutes

 Thanks for joining us today!
 My name is Leyda.
-Before we begin, I want to make sure that you're comfortable with there being a notetaker and two of my teammates assisting me on this call.
-I can tell you a little more about who we are first too if that makes a difference.
+Before we begin, I want to make sure that you're comfortable with there being a notetaker and two of my teammates assisting me on this call including an accessibility specialist [name] should you need any help with technology during the session.
+I can tell you a little more about who we are first too if you'd like.

-I'm a website designer and research and as a team we work on making improvements to VA's websites.
+I'm a website designer and researcher and as a team we work on making improvements to VA's websites.
 We reach out to Veterans from time to time to get their input to make sure we're on the right track with the pages we're building.
-In this study we want to learn how we can improve VA.gov for blind and visually impaired Veterans.
+Today, we want to learn how we can improve VA.gov for blind Veterans and Veterans with low vision.

 Before we get started, I want to give you an idea of what this call will be like: